 Best for: Carnival or Royal Caribbean cruisers with younger children seeking a family-friendly resort.

 Fresh off its October 2017 opening, this 290-suite hotel on Fort Lauderdale Beach offers studios to three-bedroom terrace suites that are spacious (480 to 1,700 square feet) and residential (all have kitchens and there is an ownership program) as well as a heated outdoor pool on the 6th-floor Sky Deck, a 24-hour fitness center, and four eateries, including Terra Mare for locally sourced land and sea entrees and small plates designed to share.

 Vibe: Sleek and understated with a Zen-nautical ambience—although construction has just begun on the Four Seasons residences next door, so south-facing terraces might not be so tranquil during the day.

-Best for: Seabourn, Silversea, or Crystal passengers seeking spacious accommodations and a sophisticated ambience.
+Best for: Seabourn or Silversea passengers seeking spacious accommodations and a sophisticated ambience.